-Did you know that 55% of Americans die without a will?
+While initiating the Did you know that 55% of Americans die without a will?
 Dying or becoming incapacitated without an estate plan can leave behind a difficult legal and financial mess for your loved ones to clean up.
+The family attorneys at Schlegel Law have extensive knowledge in matters of estate planning and are here to serve you.

 If you’re like most people, you’re probably reluctant to plan for your own death.
 It’s an uncomfortable topic for everyone.
 But when you consider that creating an estate plan now could save your family a lot of time, stress and money in the future, you’ll appreciate its value.

-You’re never too young or too old to begin estate planning.
-Schlegel Law Group has experience helping Orlando area individuals create their custom estate plan.
+Life is unpredictable; you’re never too young or too old to begin the estate planning process.
+Schlegel Law Group specializes in developing custom estate plans that meet the individual needs and requirements of every client.
 We make the process as quick and easy as possible.
+Contact our Orlando probate attorneys today to schedule a legal consultation and determine how to proceed.

 - Trust – By placing your property in a living trust, you’ll greatly simplify matters for your heirs.
 Your estate won’t have to go through probate court, which can a time-consuming and costly process.